hiper2d/smart-home-light-automation-in-python/README.md

 [Here](https://www.youtube.com/watch?v=rOXkutK8ANc) is pretty good video of how to install k3s t Raspberi Pi.
 I use same Raspberry server as a master and a node.
 Below are intallations steps:
 1. Enable cgroups on Raspberry
 2. Download k3s as per it's [Quick Start](https://docs.k3s.io/quick-start) guide and install master and node on Raspberry (1-node cluster).
-3. Configure the remote connection from working machine to the k3s cluster
+3. Configure the remote connection from working machine to the k3s cluster and install kubectl to the working machine to be able to use this connection

 # Setup